browserengineering/book/book/text.md

 an angle bracket, you'd return an empty list of tokens.
 But unfinished tags, like in `Hi!<hr`, are thrown out.[^errortag]

-[^errortag]: This may strike you as an odd decision: why not raise an error,
+[^errortag]: This may strike you as an odd decision: why not
-    or finish up the tag for the author?
+    finish up the tag for the author?
 I don't know, but dropping the tag is what browsers do.

 Note that `Text` and `Tag` are asymmetric: `lex` avoids empty